 Vast and remote, the Ten Thousand Islands off Florida’s southwest coast seems challenging to visit, a labyrinth of twisting channels through thousands of remote mangrove islands.

 1. PADDLE TO SANDFLY ISLAND.
 The Sandfly Loop kayak trail is about five miles, out and back from the Visitor Center, a two to three hour paddle.
 Add an hour to explore Sandfly, where you can picnic, use the portable toilet, and walk a mile-long trail past vestiges of pioneer homes.
 The dock is in disrepair, so pull your kayak up on the beach next to the dock.
 Extend your paddle by exploring nearby passes, bays and islands, but keep your bearings.
 Use the portable toilet near the dock as a landmark in case you get turned around.
-It’s easy to get confused (and lost!).
-Canoe and kayak rentals are available at the park concession and elsewhere in Everglades City.
+It’s easy to get confused (and lost!)

 Detailed Florida Rambler article: Sandfly Island is perfect ‘intro’ kayak trail to explore Ten Thousand Islands